-The Certificates will be unsecured obligations, will be structurally subordinated to the claims of creditors of PETRONAS' subsidiaries and will be subordinated to the claims of PETRONAS' secured creditors.
+The Notes will be unsecured obligations, will be structurally subordinated to the claims of creditors of PETRONAS' other subsidiaries and will be subordinated to the claims of PETRONAS' secured creditors.

-The claims of all existing and future third-party creditors of PETRONAS' subsidiaries as to the cash flows and assets of such companies will have priority over the claims of the shareholders of such subsidiaries, including PETRONAS, and the creditors of such shareholders.
-At March 31, 2009, PETRONAS had total consolidated debt, excluding derivative assets, of RM43,946 million (US\$12,050 million), of which RM39,268 million (US\$10,767 million) was third-party debt of PETRONAS' subsidiaries.
-The Transaction Documents do not contain any restrictions on the ability of PETRONAS or its subsidiaries to incur additional indebtedness.
+The claims of all existing and future third-party creditors of PETRONAS' subsidiaries (other than PETRONAS Capital Limited) as to the cash flows and assets of such companies will have priority over the claims of the shareholders of such subsidiaries, including PETRONAS, and the creditors of such shareholders (such as holders of the Notes seeking to enforce the Guarantee).
+At March 31, 2009, PETRONAS had total consolidated debt, excluding derivative assets, of RM43,946 million (US\$12,050 million), of which RM39,268 million (US\$10,767 million) was third-party debt of PETRONAS' subsidiaries (including PETRONAS Capital Limited).
+The Fiscal Agency Agreement does not contain any restrictions on the ability of PETRONAS Capital Limited, PETRONAS or its subsidiaries to incur additional indebtedness.